arfshl/chatgpt-open-guides/README.md

 # ChatGPT Open Guides
-Free-and-open-source guides for ChatGPT, so you don't have to paid for tips and tricks,
+Free-and-open-source guides for ChatGPT, so you don't have to paid for tips and tricks, apply things what you need freely

 #### Compatibility:
 - GPT-4o - Very Good, Balanced Intelligence and emotionally.
 But now that's only available on Pro.